 If you decide to become an EMT, you must meet the criteria set forth by the State where you would like to be certified.
 Information for Massachusetts EMT certification may be found at www.mass.gov/dph/oems.
 New Hampshire EMT information may be found at www.nh.gov/safety/divisions/fstems/ems.

 At Trinity, we are always looking for qualified EMTs and Paramedics who have a passion for helping people and the community, and a personal drive to exceed expectations.
-If you are interested in a career at Trinity, once you have completed your certification, we encourage you to download our application and email the completed form or your resume to Mary Constantine at email@example.com.
+If you are interested in a career at Trinity, once you have completed your certification, we encourage you to fill out our online application or send your resume to Mary Constantine at firstname.lastname@example.org.
 Questions?
 Call Mary at 978-441-9191, ext.
 346.